DavidC001/Embombed/README.md

 At first nothing will happen, press the reset button on the MSP (as stated on the webpage at port 8080) and start playing.

 ### tests
-To run the test you need to copy the "simplelink_msp432p4_sdk_3_40_01_02\source" folder in the root of the project and rename it "msp", then you can run the tests in the "testing files" folder using the command:
+you can run the tests in the "testing files" folder using the command:
 ```bash
 make FILE="file_name.c"
 ```